• Skip to primary navigation

 • Any type of canned tomatoes will work.
 I used petite diced since my kids are not fans of the larger chunks of tomatoes.

 • Slow Cooker Version.
-Follow steps 1-4, cover and cook on low for 2-4 hours or on high for 1-2 hours.
+Follow steps 1-4, cover, and cook on low for 2-4 hours or on high for 1-2 hours.

 • You can store this chili in an airtight container in the refrigerator for up to 5 days.
+Or freeze it for up to 3 months.
 Easily reheat it in the microwave or on the stovetop.
+If frozen, defrost it overnight in the refrigerator before reheating it.

 • Prep Time: 10 minutes